c2FmZQ/c2FmZQ/README.md

 ```txt
 gallery  .trash
 ```
+Bulk copy in and out of the fuse filesystem should work as expected with:

+* cp, cp -r, mv
+* tar
+* rsync, with --no-times

-When you're done, hit `CTRL-C` where the `mount` command it running to close and unmount the fuse filesystem.
+When you're done, hit `CTRL-C` where the `mount` command is running to close and unmount the fuse filesystem.

 ---